About Me... and You!

 The absolute best way to see if I’m a fit?
 Contact me to schedule a free 20-minute consultation here.

 Oh yeah.
-I’m a licensed Marriage and Family Therapist in California and in Oregon (I also work with people in other countries, depending on their location).
+I’m a licensed Marriage and Family Therapist in a bunch of states (California, Oregon, Nevada, Ohio, North Dakota, and Virginia — oh, and I also work with people in other countries, depending on their location).
 I graduated from Pepperdine University with a Master’s in Clinical Psychology in 2008, and have worked in a variety of mental health settings ever since (treatment programs, hospitals, coaching/consulting roles, and private practice).
 This work, however, lights me up most of all.
 I’m intensively trained in Dialectical Behavior Therapy, but don’t use it exclusively in my private practice work – though I certainly incorporate aspects and skills that can be helpful while we root out those patterns I mentioned above.
-I’m also trained in Brainspotting, which is an innovative treatment for trauma.
+I’m also certified in Brainspotting, which is an innovative treatment for trauma (click here for a quick video about it).
 Ask me if either of these treatment types would be a good fit for you!